Extex101/ecliptic_cycle/README.md

-# ecliptic_cycle
+# Ecliptic Cycle (Moon Phases)
-Minetest mod that add's lunar events, and moon phases by shifting the moon in and out of a lunar eclipse.
+Luanti mod that adds lunar events, and moon phases by shifting the moon in and out of a lunar eclipse.